 In recognition of the outstanding work FCCLA members have completed, Nebraska FCCLA is pleased to offer a variety of scholarships to assist current and past members with the cost of post-secondary education.
 Nebraska FCCLA offers four different kinds of scholarships.
-All scholarship applications are due electronically by February 1 and all except the SPOT Scholarship must be sent to the current Board of Directors chair Michelle Galles at firstname.lastname@example.org.
-“FCCLA Scholarship” must be in the subject line.
-The SPOT Scholarship must be sent to Lisa Groth at email@example.com.
+All scholarship applications are due electronically by February 1 and all except the SPOT Scholarship must be sent to the current Board of Directors chair, Kim Scarborough from Neligh-Oakdale at email@example.com; “FCCLA Scholarship” must be in the subject line.
+The SPOT Scholarship must be sent to Megan Hillen at firstname.lastname@example.org.

-The purpose of this scholarship is to develop interest in FACS Education, increase the number of FACS teachers, and increase the potential for additional FCCLA chapters.
-This $500 scholarship is open to any student planning to enroll in a 4-year college or university with a major in Family and Consumer Sciences Education.
+The purpose of this scholarship is to develop interest in FCS Education, increase the number of FCS teachers, and increase the potential for additional FCCLA chapters given in honor of Lisa Groth, former FCCLA Chapter Adviser and FCS teacher from Boone Central.
+This $1000 scholarship is open to up to two students planning to enroll in a 4-year college or university with a major in Family and Consumer Sciences Education.

 Non-Family and Consumer Sciences Education Scholarship

-This scholarship awards one or more $200-$400 scholarships to outstanding FCCLA members planning to enroll in a 2- or 4-year accredited community college, state college, or university with a major in a program other than FACS Education.
-The amount given will depend upon the type of program enrolled in as well as the amount funds available for award.
+This scholarship awards up to two $500 scholarships to outstanding FCCLA members planning to enroll as a full time student in a 2- or 4-year accredited community college, state college, or university with a major in a program other than FCS Education.

 State Peer Officer Team Scholarship

 The State Peer Officer Team (SPOT) offers one scholarship up to $300 to an FCCLA member who has been involved in programs related to peer education.
 Preference for this scholarship is given to a member going into a Family and Consumer Sciences related occupation.